lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 ===============================================================

 2.1 Return to the main portal user interface, and unclick the spatial and temporal boxes.
 Make sure the box labeled "Object ID search" is clicked.
-Download to your computer a sample catalog prepared by us for this exercise from the link below - named ``portal_tut05_useruploadcat2.cat``- using the procedure in Step 1.3.
+Download to your computer a sample catalog named ``portal_tut05_useruploadcat2.cat`` prepared by us for this exercise (from this
+` link <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat2.cat>`_) - using the procedure in Step 1.3.
 Clicking the down arrow in the "Object ID Search" box then gives access to the upload button to supply a catalog containing IDs.
-Click the "Add " button and navigate on your machine to the file containing the catalog of IDs to be used.
+Click the "Add Upload Table" button and navigate on your machine to the file containing the catalog of IDs to be used.
+A pop-up window will appear, where you can upload the file.
-Then click the "Add upload table" button and click on "Load Table" button in the pop-up window.
+Then click on "Load Table" button in the pop-up window.
-To use this feature, the IDs listed must correspond to a Rubin table ID (in this case, the SSObjectId).-up window.
+To use this feature, the IDs listed must correspond to a Rubin table ID (in this case, the SSObjectId).

-`Link to catalog for user upload <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat2.cat>`_.

 2.2.
 Return to the main user interface and, in the "Object ID Search" box, click the arrow in the box next to "Uploaded Object ID".
 Click the magnifying glass near "ID" and in the window that pops open, select the "SSObjectId" header keyword from the table that was uploaded, and hit OK.
 The object ID box should now contain ssObjectId (or whatever header label is used for ID in the user suppled catalog).